ivantrj/RockIdentifier/IDENTIFIER_APP_README.md

-# Coin Identifier App - Technical Documentation
+# Snake Identifier App - Technical Documentation

-## 🏺 Overview
+## 🐍 Overview

-Coin Identifier is a Flutter application that uses AI to identify coins, artifacts, and collectibles from photos.
-The app provides detailed information about identified items, including historical period, style, materials, estimated value, and authenticity information.
+Snake Identifier is a Flutter application that uses AI to identify snakes from photos.
+The app provides detailed information about identified snakes, including species, behavior, habitat, safety information, and conservation status.

 ## 🏗️ Architecture